Apply for admission to the University of Southern Indiana (USI). You must first be admitted to the university before we may package financial aid.

 All federal and state financial aid funds are first automatically applied to USI charges.
 Once aid is disbursed, the Bursar's Office will begin sending refunds as early as the third week of the term for student's whose financial aid exceeds the billed costs.

 Students who do not receive financial aid or have not completed all of the necessary requirements to receive financial aid must pay their fees by the bill due date.
-Failure to do so may result in a hold being placed on registration for future terms.
+Failure to do so may result in late fees and a hold being placed on registration for future terms.

 View more information about Disbursement Procedures online.